Kamchatka© Igor Shpilenok

 Amee Pacheco | Grants Director

 Amee joined the Wild Salmon Center in 2010.
-She has a B.A. in journalism and a graduate certificate in nonprofit management, both from the University of Oregon.
-Amee has worked and volunteered in a variety of fields including animal advocacy, local food systems, child abuse prevention, international aid, and education in the both the U.S. and Cambodia.
+She has a BA in Journalism and a Graduate Certificate in Nonprofit Management, both from the University of Oregon.
+Amee has worked and volunteered in a variety of fields including animal advocacy, local food systems, child abuse prevention, international aid, and education in both the United States and Cambodia.
 When not writing grants she enjoys knitting, reading, gardening, and exploring the great Northwest with her husband and sons. | Email Amee Pacheco

 Audie Paulus | Development Senior Manager, Corporate & Donor Relations

-Audie joined the Wild Salmon Center in 2015 and has helped jump start its Stronghold Guardian program and grow its Annual Fund.
+Audie joined the Wild Salmon Center in 2015.
+She has helped jumpstart its Stronghold Guardian program and grow its Annual Fund.
 She has her bachelor’s degree in Environmental Science and Biology from the University of Oregon and holds a certification in Permaculture Design.
 Her passion for conservation has led her to work for Environmental Law Alliance Worldwide and conduct research for the University of Oregon’s Environmental Leadership Program.
-She currently lives in Portland and in her free time enjoys live music and exploring the rivers and forests of the PNW with a fly rod in hand and her pup Frankie by her side.
-Email Audie Paulus
+She currently lives in Portland and in her free time enjoys live music and exploring the rivers and forests of the Pacific Northwest with a fly rod in hand and her pup Frankie by her side. | Email Audie Paulus

 Nicole Rasmussen | Fish Habitat Specialist

 Nicole joined the Wild Salmon Center in 2023 to assist with funded fish restoration and future work on the Olympic Coast.
 Nicole spent the past 16 years working on the Olympic Peninsula for the Port Gamble S’klallam Tribe, Quinault Tribe, and Quileute Tribe conducting water quality monitoring and habitat projects for salmon.
-Nicole played a role from the beginning stages of the Quillayute River Assessment and Restoration Action Plan, which paved the way for the first ever restoration project in the mainstem river and a pathway for multiple projects.
+Nicole played a role from the beginning stages of the Quillayute River Assessment and Restoration Action Plan, which paved the way for the first ever restoration project in the mainstem Quillayute River and a pathway for multiple projects.

 She grew up in the foothills of Enumclaw chasing cutthroat in Newaukum Creek and volunteering with Mid Sound Fisheries.
-Pursuing her education at Washington State University and University of Idaho and internships with Weyerhaeuser and USFWS, she knew that salmon and the Pacific Northwest were where she wanted to focus her career.
-Nicole has lived in the town of Forks, Washington for the past 14 years with her husband and their two daughters, where they enjoy fishing, hiking, surfing, backpacking, sledding, hunting and getting firewood.
-Email Nicole Rasmussen
+Pursuing her education at Washington State University and the University of Idaho, as well as internships with Weyerhaeuser and US Fish & Wildlife Service, she knew that salmon and the Pacific Northwest were where she wanted to focus her career.
+Nicole has lived in the town of Forks, Washington, for the past 14 years with her husband and their two daughters, where they enjoy fishing, hiking, surfing, backpacking, sledding, hunting, and getting firewood. | Email Nicole Rasmussen

-Matthew Sloat, Ph.D. | Director of Science
+Matthew Sloat, PhD | Director of Science

-Matt is a fish ecologist who joined the Wild Salmon Center in 2015, bringing with him 20 years of research experience in the Rocky Mountains, Alaska, the Pacific Northwest and California.
+Matt is a fish ecologist who joined the Wild Salmon Center in 2015, bringing with him 20 years of research experience in the Rocky Mountains, Alaska, the Pacific Northwest, and California.
 His recent research interests encompass all things that influence salmon ecosystem resiliency, including cultural and economic incentives for salmon conservation; biophysical processes that create and maintain salmon streams; and the environmental, physiological, and genetic basis for salmonid life history diversity.
-He holds B.A.s in Wildlife Biology and in English from the University of Montana, a Master’s in Fish Management from Montana State University, and a Ph.D. in Fisheries Science from Oregon State University.
+He holds BAs in Wildlife Biology and in English from the University of Montana, a master’s in Fish Management from Montana State University, and a PhD in Fisheries Science from Oregon State University.
 Matt enjoys messing around in and on rivers with his family and occasionally catches a fish or two on the fly. | Email Matthew Sloat

 Julia Smith | Senior Communications Manager

 As a Montana native, her passion for the outdoors sprung from wild places and tight knit communities.
 In her spare time, you’ll find her roaming rushing rivers, climbing craggy mountains, and wandering faraway canyons.
-Julia currently lives Portland Oregon, the perfect jumping off point for all kinds of adventures. | Email Julia Smith
+Julia currently lives Portland, Oregon, the perfect jumping-off point for all kinds of adventures. | Email Julia Smith

 Ellie Stair | Development Associate

 Ellie joined the Wild Salmon Center in 2019.
 She has lived across the United States and developed a love for many different types of environments, preferring the Pacific Northwest to call home.
-While working for a small non-profit in San Francisco she developed a passion for native ecosystems and habitat restoration and still enjoys gardening for wildlife (and food) at her house in Portland.
+While working for a small nonprofit in San Francisco, she developed a passion for native ecosystems and habitat restoration and still enjoys gardening for wildlife (and food) at her house in Portland.
 She has a BA in Geography from San Francisco State University, with a focus on GIS.
-In her free time she enjoys working on any number of house projects, hiking and camping, and dancing to kindie rock with her husband, kids and animals. | Email Ellie Stair
+In her free time she enjoys working on any number of house projects, hiking and camping, and dancing to kindie rock with her husband, kids. and animals. | Email Ellie Stair

-Tasha Thompson, Ph.
-D. | Polsky Conservation Research Fellow
+Tasha Thompson, PhD | Conservation Geneticist

 Tasha joined Wild Salmon Center in 2022.
 She is a conservation geneticist and molecular ecologist interested in the genetic and evolutionary basis of adaptive diversity in Pacific salmon to inform conservation.
 Born and raised in Utah, Tasha completed her undergraduate studies at University of Utah.
-She spent three summers on a Hotshot crew fighting fires in the west, including rivers where she later conducted field work sampling juvenile salmonids.
-Tasha earned her Ph.D. in Integrative Genetics and Genomics at the University of California, Davis, where she helped discover the genetic and evolutionary basis of spring run-timing in Chinook salmon.
+She spent three summers on a hotshot crew fighting fires in the west, including rivers where she later conducted field work sampling juvenile salmonids.
+Tasha earned her PhD in Integrative Genetics and Genomics at the University of California, Davis, where she helped discover the genetic and evolutionary basis of spring run-timing in Chinook salmon.

 Tasha is the inaugural Polsky Conservation Research Fellow at the Wild Salmon Center where she is developing a public database of whole genomes collected from hundreds of Chinook salmon and steelhead across the species’ range.
 Tasha lives in Oregon on the beautiful North Umpqua River with her husband, toddler twins, and a dog. | Email Tasha Thompson